swiftlang/swift-evolution/proposals/NNNN-observability.md

 Another design included an `Observer` protocol that could be used to build callback-style observer types.
 This has been eliminated in favor of the `AsyncSequence` approach.

-The `ObservedChange` type could have the `Sendable` requirement relaxed by making the type only conditionally `Sendable` and then allowing access to the subject in all cases; however this poses some restriction to the internal implementations and may have a sendability hole.
+The `ObservedChange` type could have the `Sendable` requirement relaxed by making the type only conditionally `Sendable` and then allowing access to the subject in all cases; however this poses some restriction to the internal implementations and may have a hole in the sendable nature of the type.
 Since it is viewed that accessing values is most commonly by one property the values `AsyncSequence` fills most of that role and for cases where more than one field is needed to be accessed on a given actor the iteration can be done with a weak reference to the observable subject.

 ## Acknowledgments